 But is that such a bad thing, given the trend among large enterprises to consolidate purchases and even execute strategies based on single sources for key materials and products?

-Of course there’s no single answer to suit every SME, but to help you evaluate your supplier strategy and avoid costly mistakes, we recommend that you consider the following pros and cons of multiple versus single-vendor procurement strategies.
+Of course, there is no single answer to suit every SME, but to help you evaluate your supplier strategy and avoid costly mistakes, we recommend that you consider the following pros and cons of multiple versus single-vendor procurement strategies.
+You’ll even find a few examples highlighting why certain companies decided upon one strategy over the other.

 Single Supplier: The Pros